fomightez/retreat16/README.md

 # retreat16

-links and resources for Jupyter Notebook and how to link active notebooks to Github
+Links and resources for Jupyter Notebook and how to link active notebooks to Github from poster at Upstate Medical University's Biomedical Sciences Retreat 2016